RobertAKARobin/PFNP_Remote/readme.md

 Different web browsers interpret code in different ways.
 To keep sites consistent, web browser developers agreed on **standards**: "this piece of code will do this specific thing".

-> **Anecdote:** This is why everyone hates Internet Explorer.
+> **Illustration:** This is why everyone hates Internet Explorer.
 Microsoft invented its own standards, thinking, "Since most people use Internet Explorer, they'll conform to the standards we invent, and then we'll effectively control the internet."
 People just stopped using IE instead.

 ## Clients and servers